 These were given to me by a pharmacist at my local drugstore.
 I haven’t used them, but keep them in the storage box because they will come in handy one day.

 I found this tiny tin of Q-tips at a dollar store.
 I bought several of them and they always come in handy.

 15. Extra Quart Sized Bags

-Somehow, the box of quart-sized bags is always empty when I’m ready to travel.
-The best way for me to have a few bags handy is to keep them stored here.
+The box of quart-sized bags in my pantry is always empty when I’m ready to travel.
+The best way for me to have a few bags available for use is to keep them stored in my storage box.

 Like me, you probably had your travel plans canceled in 2020.

 When I reviewed my list of travel essentials, I realized that it did not include hand sanitizing products.

 It wasn’t that I didn’t travel with hand sanitizer, it just wasn’t something I kept in my storage box.